A Comparison of Various SQL Server Bulk Insert Options in Microsoft .NET

 Same as Table Value Types.

-Supports only Insert operations on one table.
+only Insert operations on one table.

 Same as Table Value Types.